An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: Optimal Online Smoother

 for its posterior mean and covariance tensor, respectively, as indicated in \eqref{eq:onlinerecursive1}--\eqref{eq:onlinerecursive2}.
 On the other hand, the prior or ``lagged" distribution has the corresponding Gaussian statistics of

 i.e., no update (or innovation, under the Kalman gain terminology) is being made or procured due to the newly acquired observation.
-This is precisely described by the first and second branches of \eqref{eq:adaptivelagmean}--\eqref{eq:adaptivelagcov}, respectively.
+This is precisely described by the first branch in \eqref{eq:adaptivelagmean} and \eqref{eq:adaptivelagcov}.

-With the posterior or ``updated" conditional Gaussian distribution denoting the true distribution, while the prior or ``lagged" conditional Gaussian distribution denotes the approximation due to the adaptive lag (by not carrying out the online smoother update), we can then naturally take advantage of the signal-dispersion decomposition formula for the relative entropy given in \eqref{eq:signaldispersion}.
+With the posterior or ``updated" conditional Gaussian distribution denoting the true distribution, while the prior or ``lagged" conditional Gaussian distribution denotes the approximation due to the adaptive lag (by not carrying out the online smoother update), we can then naturally take advantage of the signal--dispersion decomposition formula for the relative entropy given in \eqref{eq:signaldispersion}.
 As such, we have that the information gain or uncertainty reduction incurred by carrying out the update through the online smoother at time $t_j$ by using the newly obtained $n$-th observation, is equal to

-where $\mathbf{Q}^{j,n}$ is defined as a covariance ratio matrix,
+where $\mathbf{Q}^{j,n}$ is defined as a covariance ratio matrix

 The first term in \eqref{eq:lackinfoupdate} corresponds to the signal, while the latter to the dispersion, terms already introduced in Section \ref{sec:3.4.1}.
 With \eqref{eq:lackinfoupdate}--\eqref{eq:covarianceratio} in-hand, we can now outline the procedure for determining $L_n$.
 Having a predefined upper lag bound, hereby denoted by $b\in\mathbb{N}$, we calculate